borodark/hitchens-tribute/README.md

 # Christofer Hitchens: man and gas turbine destroyer!

-My creative project:
+_In a love of great live debater, writer and a man: Christopher Hitchens_

-_In a love of great live debater, writer and a man: Christofer Hitchens_
+My exersises in creative counterfactuals: _What would Christopher Hitchens do?_

 ## Hitchens for theregister